 Non-Qualified Deferred Compensation Plan.
 We offer a Non-Qualified Deferred Compensation Plan, which we refer to as the "Deferred Compensation Plan," to certain highly compensated employees based in the United States, including our NEOs (other than Ms. Kelly, who is an employee of our Lilly Pulitzer operating group, which does not participate in our Deferred Compensation Plan).
-Under the Deferred Compensation Plan, a participant may defer up to 50% of base salary and up to 100% of an annual performance-based cash incentive award.
+Under the Deferred Compensation Plan, a participant may defer up to 50% of base salary and up to 100% of any bonus.
 The eligible NEOs participate in the Deferred Compensation Plan on the same terms as our other eligible, participating employees.
-During fiscal 2019, Messrs.
+During fiscal 2020, Messrs.
 Chubb, Campbell, Grassmyer and Wood participated in the Deferred Compensation Plan.

 All deferral elections are irrevocable except in the case of a hardship.
-In respect of calendar year 2019, we made a contribution to each participant's account of (1) 4% of the amount that a participant's compensation during the calendar year exceeded the IRS' 401(k) compensation limit for the calendar year (which for calendar year 2019 was \$280,000), and (2) 4% of any compensation that is excluded from receiving a company match in our tax-qualified 401(k) retirement savings plan due to participation in the Deferred Compensation Plan, provided in each case that the participant elects under the Deferred Compensation Plan to defer at least 1% of his or her base salary for the year in the Deferred Compensation Plan.
-Company contributions for each NEO during fiscal 2019 under our Deferred Compensation Plan are included in the table below under "Compensation Tables-Summary Compensation Table for Fiscal 2019."
+In respect of calendar year 2020, we made a contribution to each participant's account of (1) 4% of the amount that a participant's compensation during the calendar year exceeded the IRS' 401(k) compensation limit for the calendar year (which for calendar year 2020 was \$285,000), and (2) 4% of any compensation that is excluded from receiving a company match in our tax-qualified 401(k) retirement savings plan due to participation in the Deferred Compensation Plan, provided in each case that the participant elects under the Deferred Compensation Plan to defer at least 1% of his or her base salary for the year.
+Company contributions for each NEO during fiscal 2020 under our Deferred Compensation Plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2020."